Memoirs of a Runaway: A Story of Hope

 me i was so deficient in magnesium, vitamin b and vit a (something like that) that i would not make it to my 19th birthday.

-on my 38th birthday, almost identical results (one test result said my magnesium level was not even on the chart).
+on my 38th birthday, i had almost identical results (one test result said my magnesium level was not even on the

 i'm determined to fight it. it's only with Gods intervention i'm still here... but i'm tired. i'm not going to

-pretend to ask God why.
-He knows what he's doing and i have complete faith! but i still have to do my part and unless i
+pretend to ask God why (any longer).
+He knows what he's doing and i have complete faith! but i still have to do my part

-find a way to get in a treatment center that can treat these types of symptoms i may always have an uphill battle. simply
+and unless i find a way to get in a treatment center that can treat these types of symptoms i may always have an uphill battle.

 if i could afford it, this would be my top pick... http://gerson.org/, www.facebook.com/GersonInstitute (another long story. but, if i had #cancer, which i don't think i do, there is no where else i'd want to go. i know